 For Montreal, I agree with Roxy: St Denis & St Laurent in the Plateau are the best streets.
 Also nearby is the reknowned poutine place called La Banquise.
 Went to a cool bar/pub last night off St Laurent called Dieu du Ciel where they brew their own beer.
 Try the Hibiscus one!

 There's a sweet restaurant called O Noir in Montreal where you dine in pitch darkness.
-The waiters are blind as well, and if you go on a Sunday there's a live band (also blind). about 9 years ago
+The waiters are blind as well, and if you go on a Sunday there's a live band (also blind). almost 10 years ago

 Here's a blog from a trip I took in the Quebec area...if you make it that far!
 We like to do different things...

 Thanks everyone for all your help...
-Jen xx about 9 years agoAnswered by Jen via Travellr.com
+Jen xx over 9 years agoAnswered by Jen via Travellr.com